Curved Page Divider

 Educational Support

 Education stability and support are also considered priorities.
-One of the key provisions in the Every Student Succeeds Act (ESSA) is the section specific to foster youth, which requires them to remain in their school of origin whenever possible and provide them with transportation to achieve this stability.
+One of the key provisions in the Every Student Succeeds Act (ESSA) is the section specific to foster youth, which requires them to remain in their school of origin whenever possible and provides them with transportation to achieve this stability.

 Independent Living Programs